 When you are thinking about ordering custom metal nameplates, you might think about what material you want, the thickness, or even the process.
 What you might be forgetting is how you are going to attach your nameplates.

 Adhesive backing provides a quick and long-lasting way to easily attach your nameplates to nearly any surface.

 In short, there are many different ways to attach your metal name plates.
 There really is no one standard or best way.

 One of the most common attachment methods is using screws or bolts to mount the nameplate.
-Keep in mind the tags will need to have holes added to them in order to bolt them on.
+Keep in mind the nameplates will need to have holes added to them in order to bolt them on.

 For cable ties, no additional mounting hardware is required as they wrap around a cable, pipe, or wire.
-The tail end slips through a hole in the tag and bends, creating a connected ring.
+The tail end slips through a hole in the nameplate and bends, creating a connected ring.

 In addition to mounting, metal nameplates are sometimes even welded on.

 While these options have their purposes, the most popular choice for metal nameplate attachment is using adhesive backing.

 Why Use Adhesive?

 Ease of Use